GSU-Analytics/light_conn/README.md

 The `config_example.py` file contains essential attributes for setting up your Oracle database connection.
 Before you begin using the `LightOracleConnection`, make sure you have correctly configured the following attributes:

-- `oracle_user`: Your Oracle database username.
+- `user`: Your Oracle database username.
+- `dsn`: The Data Source Name for the Oracle database connection, which typically includes the hostname, port, and database name.
 - `lib_dir`: The directory path to the Oracle Client libraries on your machine.
 This is necessary if your Oracle Client libraries are not included in your system's PATH environment variable.
-- `oracle_dsn`: The Data Source Name for the Oracle database connection, which typically includes the hostname, port, and database name.

 Here's an example of how to set up `config_example.py`: